 Meet the Team

-Alexander P. Isakov, MD, MPH, the Executive Director of CEPAR and a Professor of Emergency Medicine.
+Alexander P. Isakov, MD, MPH, is the founding Executive Director of CEPAR and a Professor of Emergency Medicine.
 He has led the development of the CEPAR office, providing oversight and leadership for numerous initiatives aimed at improving the disaster resilience of Emory and the broader community.
 His professional experience includes service as an officer in the United States Navy, consulting for the CDC, deploying with the National Disaster Medical System, and providing leadership in EMS and disaster preparedness.
 He is also the director for Emory’s Section of Prehospital and Disaster Medicine, whose faculty and staff provide medical oversight for 911 communications centers, first responders, and air and ground ambulance services in the metropolitan Atlanta area.